 Looking Forward: Safety in 2025 and Beyond

-As we reflect on these incidents in 2025, the NHRA continues implementing new safety protocols.
+As of 2025, the NHRA continues implementing new safety protocols informed by data from recent incidents, including John Force’s crash in 2024.
 Each crash provides valuable data that drives the next generation of protective equipment and procedures.

 Both Force and Todd have demonstrated remarkable resilience following these accidents.
+In February 2025, John Force made his first track appearance of the year at Bradenton Motorsports Park during the PRO Superstar Shootout.
+While he was supporting his team, John Force Racing, he did not participate in the race himself as he continues his recovery.
 Their willingness to return to competition highlights the confidence drivers have in modern safety systems.

 For fans of drag racing, these incidents serve as powerful reminders of the risks drivers take.
 The ongoing balance between performance and safety remains central to the sport’s evolution.